VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 generator instance must handle the events published by the write-side by creating a subscription the the Windows Azure Service Bus topics.

-## Results of the optimization work
-[To do if we want to publish any details]

 ## Further changes that would improve performance

 In addition to the changes we made during this last stage of the journey to improve the performance of the application, the team identified a number of other changes that would result in further improvements.
 However, the available time for this journey was limited so it was not possible to make these changes in the V3 release.